 Samsung also confirmed a fourth version of the Galaxy S10 dubbed Galaxy S10 5G.
-The Galaxy S10 5G is a high-end version of the flagship and it comes with a unique set of features including faster wireless speeds.
+The Galaxy S10 5G is a high-end version of the flagship series and it comes with a unique set of features including faster wireless speeds.

 AT&T launched the phone for business customers on June 17th.
 The device works with the carrier’s mmWave 5G network which it calls “5G+.”
-The carrier says caps 5G speeds at 2Gbps.
+The carrier caps 5G speeds at 2Gbps.

 Of course, there are also some reasons to think about going with another device.
 The other three Galaxy S10 models are top notch and the Galaxy S10 5G has a few limitations you need to be aware of.
 There are also some new 5G Galaxy S models on the way.

 In this guide we’ll take you through the best reasons to buy and the best reasons to forget about the Galaxy S10 5G and go with something else.